Two local favorites, Joe Highsmith and Jacob Koppenberg, ousted at PNGAs

 LAKEWOOD — Two local favorites got knocked off Friday, setting up a Californian against a Canadian in the finals of the Pacific Northwest Golf Association’s Men’s Amateur at Tacoma Country and Golf Club.

 Josh McCollum, from Upland, Calif., and the Chico State University golf team, upset Joe Highsmith, beating the Pepperdine player and the Sahalee Players champion on his home course, 4 and 3, in the quarterfinals Friday morning.
-McCollum then was a 5-and-4 winner over Carson Barry of Eagle, Idaho, in the semis.
+McCollum was a 5-and-4 winner over Carson Barry of Eagle, Idaho, in the semis.

 In the final, McCollum will face Laurent Desmarchais, an 18-year-old member of the Canadian National Junior Team from Longuevil, Quebec.
 In the semifinal, Desmarchais won the final three holes for a 1-up victory over Jacob Koppenberg, 32, of Bellingham.
 The final will be 36 holes beginning at 7:30 a.m.
 Saturday.